A Complete Salzburg Winter Guide

 Salzburg 2.5 hour Walking Tour – If you don’t have much time to explore the city, this is a great option to explore the center of Salzburg, the New and Old Town and learn about diverse history.

-Salzburg Private City Tour by car – This is a great option to visit the main sights of the city with the comfortable of a private car and guide.
+Salzburg Private City Tour by car – This is a great option to visit the main sights of the city with the comfort of a private car and guide.

 Salzkammergut Mountain & Lakes from Salzburg – If you have more time to explore the city’s surroundings, this tour is highly recommended.
 You will visit the fascinating ancient mountain retreat of the Habsburg royalty.